michaelheiniger/Reivewpad-docs/docs/getting-started/installation.md

 :::info Terms and Conditions

-By running this action you're agreeing with [Reviewpad's Terms and Conditions](https://reviewpad.com/terms-and-conditions/).
+By running this action, you are agreeing with [Reviewpad's Terms and Conditions](https://reviewpad.com/terms-and-conditions/).
 :::